agude/agude.github.io/_books/world_of_trouble.md

 While the book has some engaging scenes, such as the encounter with the Amish community and the couple raising chickens in their camper, the mystery and world-building aspects fall short.
 The series, which began with such promise in {{ lpm1 }}, ultimately fails to deliver on its potential.
-As a reader, I'm ready to move on.
+I'm glad to move on.